Fair Division with Two-Sided Preferences: Justified Envy-Freeness

 To see that the algorithm is correct, consider an EF1 and justified EF allocation with the associated values $x_1,n_1,x_2,n_2$.
-If a player $p\in P$ with $v_1(p) < x_1$ is assigned to team~$1$, then a player $p'\in P_1$ with $v_1(p') = x_1$ assigned to team~$2$ would have justified envy toward~$p$.
-Hence, any player $p\in P$ with $v_1(p) < x_1$ must be assigned to team~$2$; this is also vacuously true if $x_1 = -\infty$.
-Moreover, by definition of $x_1$, any player $p\in P_1$ with $v_1(p) > x_1$ must be assigned to team~$1$.
+If a participant $p\in P$ with $v_1(p) < x_1$ is assigned to team~$1$, then a participant $p'\in P_1$ with $v_1(p') = x_1$ assigned to team~$2$ would have justified envy toward~$p$.
+Hence, any participant $p\in P$ with $v_1(p) < x_1$ must be assigned to team~$2$; this is also vacuously true if $x_1 = -\infty$.
+Moreover, by definition of $x_1$, any participant $p\in P_1$ with $v_1(p) > x_1$ must be assigned to team~$1$.
 Analogous arguments apply to $v_2$.
-It follows that the relevant players must be assigned as in \Cref{line:assign-1,line:assign-2} of \Cref{alg:justifiedEF-two}.
+It follows that the relevant participants must be assigned as in \Cref{line:assign-1,line:assign-2} of \Cref{alg:justifiedEF-two}.
 Moreover, once these assignments are made, justified EF is guaranteed.

-At this point, the players who may still be unassigned are players $p\in P_1$ with $v_1(p) = x_1$ and players $p\in P_2$ with $v_2(p) = x_2$.
-Let $Q_1$ be the set of players $p\in P_1$ with $v_1(p) = x_1$ who are still unassigned, and define $Q_2$ analogously.
-Since team~$1$ is indifferent between players in $Q_1$, in order to check whether EF1 can be satisfied, it suffices to assign to team~$2$ a subset of these players with the highest value for team~$2$, with the size of the subset chosen so that the definition of $n_1$ is fulfilled.
+At this point, the participants who may still be unassigned are participants $p\in P_1$ with $v_1(p) = x_1$ and participants $p\in P_2$ with $v_2(p) = x_2$.
+Let $Q_1$ be the set of participants $p\in P_1$ with $v_1(p) = x_1$ who are still unassigned, and define $Q_2$ analogously.
+Since team~$1$ is indifferent between participants in $Q_1$, in order to check whether EF1 can be satisfied, it suffices to assign to team~$2$ a subset of these participants with the highest value for team~$2$, with the size of the subset chosen so that the definition of $n_1$ is fulfilled.
 A similar statement holds for $Q_2$.
 The correctness of the algorithm then follows from the fact that it checks all possible values of $x_1,n_1,x_2,n_2$.

 The number of possible values of $(x_1,n_1,x_2,n_2)$ is $O(m^4)$, and for each $(x_1,n_1,x_2,n_2)$ the algorithm takes time $O(m)$.
 Hence, \Cref{alg:justifiedEF-two} runs in time $O(m^5)$. \end{proof}